-Software implementations carry significant risks, including budget and duration overruns and implementation failures.
-Often, these risks can be mitigated with proper planning at the beginning of the project.
+Software implementation risks can be mitigated with proper planning at the beginning of the project.
 Instead of making decisions based on fear, you should feel confident you’re addressing the potential pitfalls of ERP projects.

 Here are six ways to mitigate risk before beginning the software implementation process: